MILL HOUSE

 THE THREE LOG CABINS

-The property has two log cabins dating from the very early 1800’, which are complemented with a newer cabin built in the 1970’s.
-These fascinating and historically important cabins enjoy long views of distant mountains above and pastoral views below.
+The property has two log cabins dating from the very early 1800’s complemented with a newer cabin built in the 1970’s.
+These enchanting cabins enjoy long views of distant mountains above and pastoral views below.
 All are situated on the property along the forests’ edge about ½ mile from the Mill House.
-The rustic cabins have been renovated and updated with modern conveniences.
+The rustic cabins have been completely renovated and updated with modern conveniences.

 This 2-story 1710 sq. ft.
-Lodge is two connected 1800’s cabins resting on one foundation.
+Lodge is two vintage cabins sitting on the same foundation.
 The cabins share an indoor bathroom addition between them.
 Each section is accessible from the deck.

 The small cabin was William Burdette’s original pioneer cabin he built about 1800 on Flat Top Mountain.
 He moved to Wolf Creek and took the cabin with him.
-At that time, he constructed the larger second cabin and placed them both on the foundation where they now stand.
+At that time, he constructed the large cabin and placed them both on the foundation where they now stand.

 Burdette’s 1800 original pioneer cabin